What is the Cost per Commercial Kilowatt Hour in Texas?

 A kilowatt-hour is exactly what it sounds like:, a unit of energy that describes one kilowatt of power per hour.
 So, the cost per kWh is simply the cost of having one kilowatt of power supplied to you for one hour.
 This cost varies depending on the market and the size of the space you are operating.

 Cost of Electricity in Texas

 In Texas, like in many states, solar power is becoming increasingly more affordable, and businesses that switch to solar can save money in the long run because of the reduced average commercial electricity cost per kWh.
-In fact, over the course of 25 years, solar power costs 3.9 cents per kWh while utility power costs 20.4 cents per kWh.
+In fact, over the course of 25 years, the solar power rate per kWh was 3.9 cents while utility power costs 20.4 cents per kWh.
 This means that solar is a much cheaper option for powering your business in Texas in the long term.
-So if you’re looking to save money on your energy bill, switching to solar is great.
-The average cost of a solar system in Texas is currently cheaper than the average cost of utility power over 25 years.
+If you’re looking to save money on your energy bill, switching to solar is great.
+The average cost of a solar panel system in Texas is currently cheaper than the average cost of utility power over 25 years.

-Cost Factors for Commercial kWh rates in Texas
+Cost Factors for Commercial kWh Rates in Texas

 Residential energy rates are usually based on time of use.
 There are three different time-of-use rates: peak, shoulder, and off-peak.
 The peak rate is charged when electricity usage is highest, usually during the summer months.
 The shoulder rate is charged during times of medium demand, and the off-peak rate is charged during low-demand periods.

-Cost for Commercial kWh rates in Texas
+Cost for Commercial kWh Rates in Texas

 We’ve helped over 40,000 businesses like yours find the best energy rate on the market!
 Whether you are looking for energy quotes for your home or business, we can help you find the best rates available.
 You can get a residential quote at PricetoCompare.com and a commercial quote at IntegrityEnergy.com